sharontherese/sharon-kabel/content/post/marian-antiphons/index.md

 title: Printable Marian Antiphons
 date: 2020-12-01
 view: 2
-header:
+image:
   caption: ''
-  image: "almaheader.png"
+#  image: "almaheader.png"

 tags:
 - music

 ---

-There are four Marian antiphons that are sung, during the Divine Office and sometimes during Mass, throughout the year.
+There are four Marian antiphons that are sung throughout the liturgical year, during the Divine Office and sometimes after Mass.

 _Alma Redemptoris Mater_ is sung from Advent to Candlemas.